Differential Complexes: Theory, Discretization, and Applications

 Ting Lin Peking University

-Christian Müller Technical University of Vienna
+Christian Müller Vienna University of Technology

 Michael Neilan University of Pittsburgh